 This is an exciting 2-mile hiking trail (one way) that is good for kids and you are also allowed to bring your dog, but do keep him on a leash.

 This is not only a waterfall trail but it is also well supplied with water.
-Thus, you should wear a good pair of waterproof hiking shoes.
+You should wear a good pair of waterproof hiking shoes.
 There are brooks to ford, and crystal-clear springs.
 At the end of the hike, you will be rewarded with the fantastic mist spray of the waterfall formed by the Bridal Veil Creek spiraling 100 feet down a rock cliff.

 The Bridal Veils Falls owe their presence to the Lake Serene.
 That is their origin.
 The huge drop of 100 feet causes some serious misting and spray, so be ready to get wet.
 When you get there and have a picnic with your kids, you will see why this is ranked as one of the best waterfall hikes near Seattle.